If you're planning or dreaming about cycling in Italy, my job is to make it happen for you.

 Sella is saddle in Italian, and to me, it's the closest link from Lucca to Garfagnana Valley.
 The Lucchese side is steeper with a gradual descent through Fabbriche di Vergemoli (shown) where I heard they're selling houses for €1.
 At the top, there's an option to take a slightly longer route or a shortcut.
 Take the longer route, it's well worth it.
-I would also advise you to spend your euro on a cappuccino instead of these houses.
+Would also advise you spend your euro on a cappuccino instead of these houses.

 5 km, avg.
 6.6%

 Growing up in North America watching TGIF programming while eating Doritos I believe to have understood the town of Pietrasanta is a highly cultured place.
 The home to painters and sculptors, Pietrasanta proudly displays the fruits of their labor, and the ring road with climbs, Capezzano and Caprilia is no exception.
 Take in the statues, the cathedral, and maybe also a panino from the piazza before zig-zagging up the hillside where you'll see all of Pietrasanta from above and the Mediterranean sea on the horizon.

 2.9 km, avg.
 6.8%

 My newest discovery, this little piece of paradise is accessed through either Passo Sella or Garfagnana.
 The road takes you around the Pania della Croce, Panie being a series of peaks in the Apuane Alps and Croce trumps them all (see no. 1 why).
 It's a jewel; if you can dedicate a day to Vergemoli, don't pass it up.
 Oh, and stop for lunch in Barga and load up on pasta because you'll burn through kilojoules at the rate Juan Pelota did epo.